ousema-bouaneni/jupyter_dynare/README.md

 ## Project status
 - Works for running Dynare inside JupyterLab, but not yet for JupyterLite (`xeus-octave` needs to be ported first)
+- Double clicking on a file to run it with Dynare is still a WIP and crashes if two files are open simultaneously